 One thing is bound to break

-Local lady Jilly has had me in fits of giggles this past week!
+Fellow Cotswold-dwelling Jilly Cooper will have you in fits of giggles with her book on surviving Christmas.
 A great festive read that will open your eyes to the fact that we all suffer in some small way at this time of year.

 Whether you are spiritual or not, Christmas is the perfect time to celebrate and reflect on your blessings.
 This should be the first thing on your minds, before food and fancy presents.